Yorafa/coursenote/_csc263/AVLTree.md

 -   **AVL balanced** means that each node of this tree satisfied balance factor in range $[-1, 1]$
 -   we also call balance factor in range $[-1, 1]$ as **AVL invariant**

+AVL have the same methods as the BST do, but need more about keep balanced

 ## Implement

 To have AVL Tree, we should modify the implement of BST.